aishsingh/GStreamer-Rust-Demo/readme.md

 ### videoconvert element
 - Ensures video frames are received and sent in the format that is expected by other pipeline elements.
 - Best practice to include right after a source and right before a sink.
+- Setting the format in the cap does not guarantee videoconvert element will follow the specified format.

 ### autovideosink element
 - Used when you simply want to stream the video source without having access to each frame.